dmnkvd/Archive-Transcoding-Tools/README.md

 ## W16: Tool 3 - Gradual meaning-making
 This week, I have been busy with drafting a little participatory app to describe a badge collectively, together, in steps.

-QUESTIONS:
+##### QUESTIONS:
-  * *QUESTION 1* The step increments when the user clicks on the "next" button.
+  * **Q1** The step increments when the user clicks on the "next" button.
 It seems very break-able...
 What would be a more foolproof way of implementing progress tracking?
-  * *QUESTION 2* I am also using the 'step' variable in the download function to remember the filename -- Is it bad practice to declare a variable gloablly like this?
+  * **Q2** I am also using the 'step' variable in the download function to remember the filename -- Is it bad practice to declare a variable gloablly like this?
 What would be a better solution?
-  * *QUESTION 3* This is a draft mockup.
+  * **Q3** This is a draft mockup.
 How to approach running this app from a server, and save the files to a subfolder there?
 Node?
 Requests?
-  * *QUESTION 4* How to implement a multi-user solution that saves each users's drawings with a unique ID in the filename?
+  * **Q4** How to implement a multi-user solution that saves each users's drawings with a unique ID in the filename?
 Cookies?

 - The images are currently saved with a function on button click.
 How to save the canvas images to a server?
 - How to display all the images together in the end?